AlexBelostozky/Cat-Energy-HTML-Academy/Readme.md

 ---

-«Cat Energy» is a online pet food store.
+«Cat Energy» is an online pet food store.
 The main feature of this project is adaptive layout and image optimization for screens with different DPI.

 <img  width="100%" alt="Project preview" src="./repository files/preview.jpg">